 Simple Interest Formula

 Simple interest is not compounded.
-This means that any interest earned over a period of time will not be added to principle and charged interest again in future periods.
+This means that any interest earned over a period of time will not be added to principal and charged interest again in future periods.
 Simple interest accumulates without interest being charged upon it.
 This is beneficial for those borrowing money, and can be costly for those lending money while charging simple interest.

 Example: Borrow $1000 for two years, at 10% simple interest annually (at the end of each year).
 At the end of the first year, interest of $100 is charged, $100 simple interest is charged in the second year, and every year thereafter.
 If this continues, then the amount of interest charged every year will not increase.